 “There’s a road train coming”, said the policeman.
 “It’ll be here any moment”.

-Suddenly spritely, the old barkeeper sprang from his chair to the front door, closing it just as the 200 tonne monster rumbled slowly by.
-A moment later the bar went dark, the windows painted brown in a fine mist of dust.
+Suddenly spritely, the barkeeper sprang from his chair to the front door, closing it just as the truck rumbled slowly by.
+The bar went suddenly dark, its windows coated brown in a fine spray of dust.
 The policeman sitting beside me asked me to tell him about myself, in much the same manner that Ziggy had earlier, and told me to relax because I wouldn’t be going anywhere soon.
 This did not make me feel relaxed.

-The dust had cleared when we finished our beers and the policeman motioned to me that it was my shout.
-I bought another two beers (Ziggy again declined), wondering when, if ever, I would be returned the keys to the brand new vehicle parked outside, that wasn’t mine.
+The dust had cleared when we finished our beers and the cop suggested that it was my shout.
+I bought another two beers, wondering when, if ever, I would be returned the keys to the brand new government vehicle I’d been charged with the responsibility of.
 The three of us chatted a while.
 The cop bought the next round, and I the next.
-After finishing our drinks the officer looked intently at his watch for slightly longer than needed to figure out the time… he nodded thoughtfully to himself, and handed me my keys.
+After finishing our drinks the officer looked intently at his watch for slightly longer than seemed necessary… he nodded thoughtfully to himself, and handed me my keys.

 “You should be alright now.
 Drive safely – there’s no need to rush,” he said.

-I was a young man at the time, and the eight or so beers I had at the bar that afternoon had put me in a bit of a state.
+I was a young man at the time, and those eight or so beers had put me in a bit of a state.
 I shook hands with the police officer, then with Ziggy, and tried to look sober as I weaved out of the little bar room toward my vehicle, fumbling with my keys, which I dropped… twice.
 I wish I could remember the name of that cop.
-He was a good guy.
+He was a nice guy.